Renthiel/pdsnd_github/README.md

 bikeshare

 ### Description
-This project lets the user explore US Bikeshare Data collected from three major cities in the United States.
+This project lets the user explore US Bike share Data collected from three major cities in the United States.

 ### Files used
 bikeshare.py

 ### Credits
-I don't know if I have any credits to include.
 My work came from Udacity, and Stack Overflow